-The blend of olefin and nylon fibers creates a Berber carpet that is durable, stain-resistant and easy to dye, should the need arise to change the color of your Berber carpet.
-The blend results in the milling of synthetically made olefin fibers and synthetically made olefin fibers on order to come up with an olefin-nylon carpet.
+The blend of olefin and nylon fibers creates a Berber carpet that is durable, stain-resistant, and easy to dye, should the need arise to change the color of your Berber carpet.
+The blend results in the milling of synthetically made olefin fibers and synthetically made olefin fibers in order to come up with an olefin-nylon carpet.

 The Cost of Berber Carpets

 Olefin is the easiest and most readily available form of Berber carpet made.
-This is due in part to the fact that olefin Berber carpets are a non-petroleum product and does not relay on the purchase or production of fossil fuels.
-The gas polymer is naturally occurring and easy to manufacturer.
+This is due in part to the fact that olefin Berber carpets are a non-petroleum product and do not rely on the purchase or production of fossil fuels.
+The gas polymer is naturally occurring and easy to manufacture.
 You will find Berber carpets made from olefin fibers going for between $5 and $7 a square foot.